 The making of a Milano adventure

 When I saw a recipe for a homemade version of Milano cookies in my sister-in-law's kitchen, I couldn't resist.
 And as is fair game, I'm expected to come to town, stay a few nights and leave behind something scrumptious.
 Challenge, accepted.

 Apparently Che Karen Barker has also been seduced by the chocolate-filled wafer cookies.
 Her version of Milanos in her book Sweet Stuff, is divine, and what would be called tuile in classical French pastry.

 Tuile is a light wheat flour batter, bound with a touch of egg white.
 It's absolutely perfect, and does not call for any gums, processed emulsifiers or hydrogenated vegetable oils.

 Tips for baking 'Milano' cookies

 Use a silicone baking mat.
 I'm not a fan of expensive and specialty kitchen tools (still boycotting the Instant Pot).
 But for tuile, a silicone mat or similar is key to success.
 If you don't have one and don't want one, you can get away with heavily greasing a very flat cookie sheet.
 Parchment paper won't work here.
 You can find silicone mats in most places that sell baking equipment, and of course online at Amazon and the like.

-Because the cookies are a little fragile, you’ll want to bake them on a silicone baking mat or heavily greased and very flat cookie sheet (parchment won’t work here).
-And fair warning, these little devils can go from underdone to way burnt in a hot second, so my biggest tip would be to watch closely while they bake, and remove them gently from the pan as soon as they come out…
+Watch the baking carefully.
+Fair warning, these little devils can go from underdone to way burnt in a literal hot second.
+My biggest tip would be to watch closely while they bake, and take them out as soon as they turn light golden around the edges.

 - ¼ tsp kosher salt